-The Company recorded approximately \$0.1 million of stock-based compensation expense during the year ended December 31, 2009, and as of December 31, 2009, had no unamortized stock-based compensation expense associated with stock options.
+The Company did not record any stock-based compensation expense during the year ended December 31, 2010, and as of December 31, 2010, had no unamortized stock-based compensation expense associated with stock options.
+In addition, no stock options vested during the year ended December 31, 2010.